 Question: It rains a lot where I’m located, and the rain often comes into contact with jet fuel, gas and hydraulic oil on the ground.
 What can I use to surround the puddles of rainwater and absorb the oil and fuel so it doesn’t get down a storm drain?

-Once the puddle is contained, you can add Stat-Mat Absorbent Pads to the center of the puddle to capture any oil or fuel that doesn’t make its way to the edge.
+Once the puddle is contained, you can add Stat-Mat or standard Oil-Only Absorbent Pads to the center of the puddle to capture any oil or fuel that doesn’t make its way to the edge.
 Depending on your situation and the size of your puddle, you may find that a sock does the job alone, or vice versa with a mat.
 And since both products are water-repellent, you don’t have to worry about wasting absorbency on rainwater — they only absorb fuels and oil-based liquids.

 RELATED POST: Using Industrial Absorbent Mats and Pads at Your Facility

 You should also consider ways to prevent the oil and fuel from getting to the ground in the first place.
 If you’re storing these materials in containers, you can place the containers inside a covered spill pallet to prevent any rainwater from reaching them.
 You could also capture leaks and drips as they happen with an absorbent mat or pillow under problem areas.